you-zhou/notes/dev.md

 This does a ==user installation== to prevent breaking any system-wide packages.
 `$ pip install --user pipenv`

+NOTE:
-NOTE: On Linux and macOS you can find the user base binary directory by running python -m site --user-base and adding bin to the end.
+* On Linux and macOS you can find the user base binary directory by running python -m site --user-base and adding bin to the end.
 For example, this will typically print ~/.local (with ~ expanded to the absolute path to your home directory) so you’ll need to add ~/.local/bin to your PATH.
 You can set your PATH permanently by modifying ~/.profile.

-On Windows you can find the user base binary directory by running py -m site --user-site and replacing site-packages with Scripts.
-For example, this could return C:\Users\Username\AppData\Roaming\Python36\site-packages so you would need to set your PATH to include C:\Users\Username\AppData\Roaming\Python36\Scripts.
+* On Windows you can find the user base binary directory by running py -m site --user-site and replacing site-packages with Scripts.
+For example, this could return C:\Users\Username\AppData\Roaming\Python36\site-packages so you would need to set your PATH to include: \Users\Username\AppData\Roaming\Python36\Scripts.
 You can set your user PATH permanently in the Control Panel.
-You may need to log out for the PATH changes to take effect.
+You may need to log out for the PATHchanges to take effect.

 ### Why ```if __name__ == '__main__'```?